 Psychological Safety is said to be the single most important factor in high-performance teams; a fact that is being recognized by more and more organizations across the globe.

 Timothy R Clarke in his book “The Four Stages Of Psychological Safety” describes a conceptual model of four “stages” of psychological safety that teams can move through, progressing from stage 1 to stage 4.

 These four stages are:

-- Inclusion Safety – members feel safe to belong to the team.
+- Inclusion Safety – members feel safe belonging to the team.
 They are comfortable being present, do not feel excluded, and feel like they are wanted and appreciated.

-- Learner Safety – members are able to learn through asking questions.
+- Learner Safety – members are able to learn by asking questions.
 Team members here may be able to experiment, make (and admit) small mistakes, and ask for help.

 - Challenger Safety – members can question others’ ideas or suggest significant changes to ideas, plans, or ways of working.

 One of the interesting things about these four stages is that if someone on the team is at a significantly different stage than the others on the team, it can feel highly discordant.
 It’s important to think about increasing the psychological safety of all of the team and bringing everyone along together at a similar pace.